Jacob-Barhak/Presentations/COVID19_Ensemble_Latest/README.md

 * Images : a directory containing images used to generate the presentation.
 * Resource : a directory containing other resources combined into the presentation.
 * COVID19_Ensemble_Latest.html : The presentation file.
+* Redirect_COVID19_Ensemble_Latest.html - redirection to new web site

 DEVELOPER CONTACT INFO: